JuliaPluto/PlutoDesktop/CONTRIBUTING.md

 ## Prequisites
 - Download and install [NodeJS](https://nodejs.org/en/) from [here](https://nodejs.org/en/download/).
 - Download latest Julia for Windows 64bit portable from [here](https://julialang.org/downloads/) and put in the assets folder.
-- Currently we only support systems running Windows OS.

 ## Development setup
 Just a couple of steps!
 - Fork this repo
-- Create your branch with appropriate name (Ex. feat/win32-support)
+- Create your branch with appropriate name (Ex. `feat/supercool-addition`)
 - Clone it to your machine
 - cd into the folder
 - run `npm install`

+## Run in development mode
 - run `npm run start`
 > Node: Currently the code has some Windows specific parts, like checking for admin rights etc.